In Partnership with Destination Midtown

 Empire State Building made us feel like tourists

 Another walk we decided to do was entitled, “Family Fun”, which mapped out our day starting on 26th street and had us finish 20 blocks later.
 There were spots we have never visited and felt fortunate in having done so.
 One of these is the Morgan Library and Museum.
 This private library of financier Pierpont Morgan harkens upon New York’s old world glory.
 It is a magnificent collection and structure to behold.
-This, like many, were new to us and may have never seen if it weren’t for the guidance of the app.
+This, like many, was new to us and may have never seen if it weren’t for the guidance of the app.
 Experiences such as this and the one in the Empire State building that really made us feel like we were tourists.
 Moreover, away.

 Langham Place in Midtown is a great family stay